nrv-framework/NRV/docs/tutorials/first_steps.rst

 **Extracellular stimulation** is defined by different elements:

-* one or more electrode(s), here we will use a point source approximated electrode which is a comon first approximation in neuroscience.
-Extra cellular potential are computed analytically and no geometry has to be specified.
+* one or more electrode(s), here we will use a point source approximated electrode which is a common first approximation in neuroscience.
+Extra-cellular potential are computed analytically, and no geometry has to be specified.
 More complex or realistic electrodes will be introduced later,

 * one or mode material(s), here we will use endoneurium with a typical value

 * one or mode stimulus(-i), here we will use a biphasic waveshape typically used on implants.

-Below is the code to place the electrode at the mid distance of the axon length, 100 microns away from the fiber:
+Below is the code to place the electrode at the mid-distance of the axon length, 100 microns away from the fiber:

 ::